sqlparser/sqlflow_public/grabit/readme.md

 - **database**

-Name of the Oracle instance.
+The name of the database instance to which it is connected.

-For other databases, it represents the database name and is optional.
+For azure,greenplum,netezza,oracle,postgresql,redshift,teradata databases, it represents the database name and is required, For other databases, it is optional.

-If it's specified, only metadata under this database will be extracted.
+`
+note:
+If this parameter is specified and the database to which it is connected is Azure, Greenplum, PostgreSQL, or Redshift, then only metadata under that library is extracted.
+`

 - **extractedDbsSchemas**